raspberrypilearning/fruit-salad/en/step_6.md

 turn [45] degrees :: motion
 ```

 You don't have to rotate the ingredients 45 degrees each time the rotate button is clicked.
-You can choose any angle.
+You can choose any angle of rotation.
 --- /task ---

 --- task ---